-Your board displays in the Device Manager list of devices and appears as connected with a green dot in the Connected device area in the Explorer.
-After the first successful connection, Keil Studio automatically detects the board.
+Your board displays in the Device Manager.
+The green dot in the Connected device area in the Explorer confirms a successful connection.
+After the first successful connection, Keil Studio Cloud automatically detects the board.

 - 3. Check that an appropriate build target displays in the Build target drop-down list.
-If not, select one.
+If not, select one. - 4.
+Click the debug button,